whitneyburton/portfolios/students/1806-front/alexander-ela/20180801-alexander-ela-m1.md

 ## A: End of Module Assessment

 ## B: Individual Work & Projects
+The individual projects in this module consisted of the following:
+1. **Number Guesser:**  An interactive game that allows users to try to guess a randomly generated number and lets users know if their guesses are too high, too low, correct, or invalid number.

-This was the first of three static comp challenges in which I was asked to recreate a static comp, with each growing in complexity.
+2. **Static Comp Challenges 1, 2, 3:** Three static comp challenges tasking students to recreate a different static comp, with each growing in complexity.

-#### Number Guesser
+#### 1. Number Guesser

 * [GitHub URL](https://github.com/alexanderela/turing-number-guesser)
 * [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)